egaillardon/jmeter/README.md

 docker run --env JMETER_GROUP_ID=`/usr/bin/id -g` --env JMETER_USER_ID=`/usr/bin/id -u` --rm egaillardon/jmeter --server -Jserver.rmi.ssl.disable=true
 ```

-## Changelog
+## <a id="changelog"></a>Changelog
 * Apache JMeter 5.0
+  * 5.0.0-2.0.0 :
+    * Change base image from openjdk to openjdk-alpine : https://hub.docker.com/_/openjdk
   * 5.0.0-1.2.0 :
     * The jmeter user's id and its group id can be changed inside the container in order to avoid issue when mounting local volumes.
   * 5.0.0-1.1.0 :
     * Create jmeter's home directory, set STOPSIGNAL to SIGKILL and update links to download tgz and tgz.sha512 files
   * 5.0.0-1.0.0 :
     * JMeter 5.0 r1840935

 * Apache JMeter 4.0
+  * 4.0.0-2.0.0 :
+    * Change base image from openjdk to openjdk-alpine : https://hub.docker.com/_/openjdk
   * 4.0.0-1.3.0 :
     * The jmeter user's id and its group id can be changed inside the container in order to avoid issue when mounting local volumes.
   * 4.0.0-1.2.0 :
     * Create jmeter's home directory, set STOPSIGNAL to SIGKILL and update links to download tgz and tgz.sha512 files
   * 4.0.0-1.1.0 :
     * Set the user `jmeter` when running the image